menuitem/scajax/README.md

     gem 'scajax'
     gem 'twitter-bootstrap-rails'

-2. And run 'bundle' to install gems in your project.
+2. Run 'bundle' to install gems in your project.

     $ bundle